alialparslan/quranJS/README.md

 **I will probably won't complete documenatation soon.
 If i will ever though.
-Check out examples if you are interested**
+Check out examples if you are interested** **It is experimental especially word count function does not work properly.
+Rest is probably fine though.**

     npm install quranjs